eclipse/vorto/website/documentation/developer-api/codegenerator-implementation.md

 3. A new project with name `XDK_helloworldgenerator_generated` is generated.
 4. Open the file `sample.txt`, it shows "Hello World from My Secret Weapon !" now.
   ![generated code]({{base}}/img/documentation/vorto_generated_with_mapping.png)

+## Futher information for utility classes

+HelloworldGenerator is a simple demo for creating a code generator, it implements `IVortoCodeGenerator` interface and directly overrides `generate()` methord.
+It is enough for many of simple code generation tasks, but for some more complicated tasks, Vorto project provides a few utility classes to help user implement new code generators.
+For example, `ChainedCodeGeneratorTask` class helps to break down a big complex task to several sub tasks, `GeneratorTaskFromFileTemplate` class helps to generate code from file template, and `GenerationResultZip` class helps to generate compressed code, usually these classes work together to implement a new code generator, here is the example code in MQTT code generator:

+	public IGenerationResult generate(InformationModel context, InvocationContext invocationContext) {
+		GenerationResultZip outputter = new GenerationResultZip(context,getServiceKey());
+		for (FunctionblockProperty property : context.getProperties()) {
+			ChainedCodeGeneratorTask<FunctionblockModel> generator = new ChainedCodeGeneratorTask<FunctionblockModel>();

+			if (property.getType().getFunctionblock().getStatus() != null) {
+				generator.addTask(new GeneratorTaskFromFileTemplate<>(new IClientHandlerTemplate()));
+				generator.addTask(new GeneratorTaskFromFileTemplate<>(new MqttConfigurationTemplate()));
+			}
+			generator.addTask(new GeneratorTaskFromFileTemplate<>(new PomTemplate()));
+			generator.generate(property.getType(),invocationContext, outputter);
+		}
+		return outputter;
+	}